Giles County DUI Guide

 Missing deadlines in a DUI case can have serious consequences.
 Pay close attention to these timelines:

 • ALR Hearing Deadline (15 Days): In Tennessee, if your license was suspended due to a failed or refused breathalyzer test, you have 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Department of Safety.
-This hearing is separate from your criminal court case and focuses solely on your driving privileges.
-Requesting this hearing is crucial to potentially avoid a license suspension.

 • Court Appearance Dates: Your arresting officer will provide you with a citation listing your court appearance date.
 Missing this date will result in a warrant for your arrest.
-Mark this date clearly on your calendar and confirm the time and location with the court clerk.

 • License Suspension Timeline: Even if you request an ALR hearing, your license suspension will likely begin 30 days after your arrest if your BAC was .08 or higher, or you refused the test.
 The length of the suspension depends on whether this is your first offense and other factors.

-DUI Enforcement in Giles
+DUI Enforcement in Giles County

 Local Resources

-What Makes Giles Different
+What Makes Giles County Different

 • Inquire about typical bail amounts: Contact a local bail bondsman to get a sense of the typical bail amounts for DUI offenses in Giles County.
-This will give you a better idea of what to expect.

-Need a DUI Attorney in Giles County?
+What should I do immediately after a DUI arrest in Giles County?